btissammkouka/btissammkouka/README.md

 🎓 M.Sc. in Artificial Intelligence from Cadi Ayyad University (UCA), Morocco
 🔬 Experience in applied AI research and the development of end-to-end intelligent systems in academic and industrial environments
-🔍 Interested in trustworthy machine learning, autonomous AI systems, distributed intelligence, Computer Vision, NLP, and Generative AI
+🔍 Interested in trustworthy machine learning, autonomous AI systems, distributed intelligence, NLP, and Generative AI
 🧠 Focused on building reliable AI solutions and evaluating them in real-world settings

 ---